 CU commends CA Senate for passing BPA ban

-Sacramento, CA—Consumers Union, nonprofit publisher of Consumer Reports, and the Environmental Working Group commend the California Senate Health Committee for passing legislation that protects babies and toddlers from exposure to the hazardous chemical Bisphenol-A (BPA) in their food and drink containers.
+Sacramento, CA—Consumers Union, the non-profit publisher of Consumer Reports, today commended the California State Senate for passing legislation that protects babies and toddlers from exposure to the hazardous chemical Bisphenol-A (BPA) in their food and drink containers.
 Assembly Bill 1319, the Toxin-Free Infants and Toddlers Act, bans the use of BPA in baby bottles and sippy cups.
-The bill, authored by Assembly Member Betsy Butler (D-Marina Del Ray), was passed last month by the California State Assembly and now moves to the Senate Environmental Quality Committee on Monday, June 27.
-The groups urge the State Senate to quickly pass this legislation.
+The legislation was authored by Assembly Member Betsy Butler (D-Marina Del Ray),

 Due to changes in the language of the Senate version of the bill passed today, the measure must now return to the Assembly, which passed a stricter version in May, for a final “concurrence” vote before heading to Governor Brown to be signed into law.